mhinz/vim-signify/README.md

 ---

 Signify (or just Sy) is a quite unobtrusive plugin.
 It uses signs to indicate added, modified and removed lines based on data of an underlying version control system.

 It's __fast__, __easy to use__ and __well documented__.

-_NOTE:_ If git is the only version control system you use, I suggest having a look at [vim-gitgutter](https://github.com/airblade/vim-gitgutter).
-It provides more git-specific features that would be unfeasible for Sy, since it only implements features that work for _all_ supported VCS.

-**Features:**
+---

 - supports git, mercurial, darcs, bazaar, subversion, cvs, rcs, fossil, accurev, perforce, tfs